H-1B Prevailing Wage Levels Explained: What Level I to IV Means (2026)

 |---|---|---|---|---|---|

-Product companies tend to file at higher wage levels than consulting firms.
-This directly impacts both the salary and the visa approval rate.
+Product companies tend to file at higher wage levels than IT consulting firms.
+Finance firms concentrate heavily at Level IV due to senior-heavy roles.
+This directly impacts both the salary and how USCIS scrutinizes the petition.

 Approval Rates by Wage Level